Morteza-Khazaei/RISMA/README.md

 As of 2015, the network consists of 22 stations located in Manitoba, Saskatchewan, and Ontario.
 The data from these stations is crucial for applications such as flood and yield forecasting, as well as for validating satellite-based environmental products.

-Please see our quick user guide for more information on how to use this Portal by [clicking here](https://agrifood.aquaticinformatics.net/AQWebPortal/Data/GetFile/GettingStartedGuide)
+Please see the quick user guide for more information on how to use this Portal by [clicking here](https://agrifood.aquaticinformatics.net/AQWebPortal/Data/GetFile/GettingStartedGuide)

 ## Getting Started